kawu/hist-pl/lexicon/README.md

-The hist-pl-lexicon package consists of tools, which can be used to convert between the LMF and the binary reprensetation of the dictionary, and a library, which can be used to programmaticaly communicate with the binary dictionary (and perform lookup, for example).
+The hist-pl-lexicon package consists of tools, which can be used to convert between the LMF and the binary reprensetation of the dictionary, and a library, which can be used to communicate with the binary dictionary from an application level (to perform lookup, for example).

 Binarization
 ------------